-Lady Releases Her Private Chat With Uma Ukpai after His Death, What She Shared Breaks Hearts
+Lady Releases Her Private Chat with Late Uma Ukpai, What She Shared Breaks Hearts

-Lady Releases Her Private Chat With Uma Ukpai after His Death, What She Shared Breaks Hearts
+Lady Releases Her Private Chat with Late Uma Ukpai, What She Shared Breaks Hearts

-• According to the lady, it was one of their private chats, and she appreciated the cleric for impacting her life and family
+• The lady explained what they had talked about at the time, and she praised the cleric for impacting her life and family

-• Rev Ukpai died on October 6 at the age of 80, triggering emotional reactions in the Nigerian Christian community
+• Rev Ukpai died on October 6 at the age of 80, triggering emotional reactions among Nigeria's Christian community

 A Nigerian lady, Stella Jonparis, has expressed deep sadness about the death of Rev Dr Uma Ukpai, a Nigerian preacher and evangelist who died on October 6 at the age of 80.